 If you have 50 or fewer hours to complete and at least two months before your submission date:

-Use this Tracking Form to keep track of your volunteer hours and obtain the coordinator's signature for each project you attend.
+It's your responsibility to keep track of your volunteer hours on a form you create or were provided, and obtain the coordinator's signature for each project you attend.
 Choose projects that fit your schedule and be aware that our projects are usually 2-4 hours long.
 To sign up, create an account on our website and then sign up for projects through our Project Calendar.

 If you have more than 50 hours to complete and/or a short timeframe (less than two months) before your submission date: